Chapter 13 Bankruptcy FAQ

-Stops Mortgage Foreclosures: If filed before a foreclosure sale occurs, a Chapter 13 will stop foreclosure proceedings and allow you to porpose a payment plan to cure the delinquent amount.
+Stops Mortgage Foreclosures: If filed before a foreclosure sale occurs, a Chapter 13 will stop foreclosure proceedings and allow you to propose a payment plan to cure the delinquent amount.

-Stops Land Contract Foreclosures: If your case is filed prior to a forfeiture judgment, then arrearages can be paid through your Chapter 13 Plan.
+Stops Land Contract Foreclosures: If your case is filed prior to a forfeiture judgment, arrearages can be brought current, or cured through your Chapter 13 Plan payments.
 If a judgment has been obtained, you may be allowed an additional 60 days to satisfy the judgment.

 Stops Garnishment: Except for child support or alimony garnishments, Chapter 13 stops garnishments as of the date of the Chapter 13 filing.

 Stops Interest on Unsecured Debts: Generally, interest on credit cards, signature loans and any other unsecured debts (those without collateral) stops accruing on the date of the Chapter 13 filing.
-Other fees which stop immediately include future service charge, late fees, collection charges and attorney fees.
+Other fees that stop immediately include future service charges, late fees, collection charges and attorney fees.

 Stops Creditor Harassment: Once you file for Chapter 13 relief, creditors are prohibited from contacting you.

 Stops Credit Union Deductions: All credit union deductions to pay pre-petition debts can be stopped upon filing.